Back |

 feedback only system one of the most critical systems in the industry.

 They too remove users at their own discretion.
 QUOTE Yahoo!
+Auctions

 relies on the integrity of its users to honor their commitments.
+If

-you offer an item for sale and a winning bid is made, or if
+you offer an item for sale and a winning bid is made, or if you bid

 for an item and you win, you are obligated to complete the transaction.